 Solar panels capture free energy from the sun, but they can lose a lot of their capacity if they aren’t cleaned regularly.
 Depending upon where you live and other variable conditions, you may need to clean panels as often as once a month.
 A dirty panel can reduce the efficiency of an entire array by up to 30 percent.
 Since panels can sometimes be hard to reach, you may want to consider investing in a cleaning system like Mr. LongArm’s Pro Curve Solar Cleaning Kit, which allows you to reach and clean difficult-to-access panels.

 The system features two unique cleaning tools, a washer/squeegee handle that attaches to a curved extension pole as well as an extendable flow thru pole and cleaning brush that can be attached to a garden hose.
-To view all our solar panel cleaning products, visit https://mrlongarm.com/product-category/solar-panel-cleaning/.
+To view all our solar panel cleaning products, visit Solar Panel Cleaning.

 Switching to energy efficient LEDs is an inexpensive way to reduce your home’s energy consumption.
-Residential LEDs, especially Energy Star rated products, use at least 75% less energy, and last 25 times longer than incandescent lighting.
-Check out the top 8 things you didn’t know about LEDs to learn more.
+Residential LEDs, especially Energy Star rated products, use up to 90% less energy, and last 25 times longer than incandescent bulbs.
+Check out Lighting Choices to Save You Money to learn more.

 A new energy-efficient heating system only gets you part of the way to optimal efficiency.
 Before the heating season starts each year, you should make sure your HVAC filters and vents are cleaned, as you will see an immediate loss in efficiency if there is any blockage.